ittakato/ittakato/README.md

 Software Engineer at Progate.

 I love to build things that help open up new possibilities for people.
-Previously built a content-based social media app.
+I previously built a content-based social media app.